Feyerabend/vm/jvm1/README.md

 byte code instructions, as they mosly refer to invoking calls to procedures (or equivalent) in the native machine, and also referes to other classes.

-We could use another sample to illustrate how to numbers can be added.
+We could however use another sample to illustrate how two numbers can be added.

 ```java
 public class Add {